 There are two paths to study physics at the University of Mississippi.
 Choose between the more broad Bachelor of Arts in physics and the more specialized Bachelor of Science in physics.
 The B.S. degree provides rigorous training that includes courses such as mathematical physics, thermodynamics, mechanics, optics, electromagnetic theory, and quantum mechanics.
-Students are required to take a research course.

 Physics majors obtain an in-depth understanding of the physical laws of nature, and develop excellent skills in critical thinking, problem solving, and research.
 The Jamie Whitten National Center for Physical Acoustics is a world-class research facility.